 Increase speed and efficiency

 While cost goes down with IT automation, operational efficiency increases.
-Development gets faster when time-consuming tasks like configuration are taken from developers and implemented automatically, instead.
-This also results in consistent environments, more refined testing and better products and services overall.
+Development gets faster when time-consuming tasks like configuration are taken from developers and implemented automatically,instead.
+This also results in:

 Automation helps businesses enhance their security.
-By removing time-consuming and effort-filled tasks like monitoring from the developer’s responsibilities through automation, developers and other cybersecurity professionals can focus proactively on preventing vulnerability and troubleshooting issues.
+By removing time-consuming and effort-filled tasks like monitoring from the developer’s responsibilities through automation, developers and other cybersecurity professionals can focus proactively on preventing vulnerabilities and threats from becoming larger problems.

 Create fewer errors

 When you automate IT processes, you reduce the chance for human error.
 As a result, fewer errors occur and an error-free business is more efficient and better at servicing customers.
-With less chance for human error, a business can focus more on what they do best and not on resolving issues that need fixing.
+With less chance for human error, your business can focus on what you do best—not on resolving issues.